 The ACP offers qualifying households up to $30 per month (or up to $75 per month for residents of Tribal Lands) toward recurring charges for eligible Internet services.
 Taxes and other fees are not eligible for the discount.
 Households are eligible to participate in the ACP if they meet at least one of the following eligibility criteria:

 On December 31, 2021, the EBB Program was replaced with the Affordable Connectivity Program (ACP).
-Households that were enrolled in the EBB Program as of 6pm Eastern on December 30, 2021 will began a 60-day transition to the new program that ends on March 1, 2022.
-During the 60-day transition period, EBB Program households will continue to receive up to $50 per month (or up to $75 per month for residents of Tribal Lands) benefit and may switch their service offerings at any time.
+Households that were enrolled in the EBB Program as of 6pm Eastern on December 30, 2021 will begin a 60-day transition to the new program that ends on March 1, 2022.
+During the 60-day transition period, EBB Program households will continue to receive up to $50 per month (or up to $75 per month for residents of Tribal Lands) in benefits and may switch their service offerings at any time.
 Households subject to the 60-day transition will receive additional information if they need to take steps to retain their ACP benefit after the 60-day transition period.

 In order to receive the ACP benefit through Shentel, households can follow the 4 easy steps below: